The National Safety Council Reports That Distracted: Complete Guide

 The Phone Problem Is Worse Than Most Realize

 Let's talk about the elephant in the car.
 Texting while driving gets most of the headlines, and rightfully so.
 The NSC reports that sending or reading a text takes your eyes off the road for about five seconds.
-Still, at 55 mph, that's like driving the length of a football field with your eyes closed.
+At 55 mph, that's like driving the length of a football field with your eyes closed.
 Blind.
 Full stop.

 Why This Matters More Than People Think

 You might be thinking, "I multi-task all the time.
-I'm a good driver.
-I can handle it.
+Practically speaking, i'm a good driver.
+I can handle it The details matter here..

 The Real-World Cost